Coding Specialist — Certificate

 HLCS 254.
 Evaluation and Management Coding for Billing and Reimbursement.
 3 Units.

 Principles of billing and third-party reimbursement as they relate to physician professional coding and APC assignment for health-care institutions.
-Includes E & M coding conventions and modifiers.
-Coding for physician practice settings—including outpatient, inpatient, ER, observation, SNF, and other common settings.
-Covers principles of health service billing, including billing terminologies, the billing process, and universal billing forms.
+Includes E&M coding conventions and modifiers.
+Covers principles of health service billing, including billing terminologies, the billing process, and universal billing forms for the various physician-practice settings.
 Includes laboratory practice using actual patient records and 3M encoding software to enhance student proficiency.

 HLCS 257.
 Coding Special Topics.
 3 Units.